ADU/JADU Information

 Step One

-Determine if your property is single family or multi-family by using the City’s Public Interactive Zoning Map.
-If you are unsure call the Planning department at (530) 879-6800 or email us at Zoning@chicoca.gov.
+If your property is a single family or multi-family, it qualifies for at least one ADU and one JADU.
+If you are unsure, call the Planning Division at (530) 879-6800 or email us at zoning@chicoca.gov

 Step Two